gaetanlop/ML_bestiary/README.md

 * 15/01: DCGAN on fashion worked for 50 epochs
 * 16/01: Generation of monsters from Binding of Isaac.
 Not too bad but problem of overfitting
 * 17/01: dofus scraping done
-* TO DO : Ragnarok scraping
+* 17/01: Ragnarok scraping done
+* 18/01: MapleStory scraping done